 Build environment

-- (B4) Identify and assist in the retention of remaining built heritage: The new owner of the British Hotel has submitted proposals for a new external staircase on its north side.
-In March 2023, the Council notified Proposed Christchurch District Plan Change 13, which includes a new Residential Heritage Area for Lyttelton, to collectively protect buildings and features of significance to the city's heritage and identity.
-It covers most of the residential township but excludes commercial, industrial and port-zoned land.
-The hearing of submissions on Plan Change 13 awaits the outcome in respect to Plan Change 14.
+- (B4) Identify and assist in the retention of remaining built heritage: The owner of the British Hotel is undertaking a general fire and seismic upgrade, including a new external staircase on its north side, and alterations.
+In March 2023, the Council introduced the Lyttelton Residential Heritage Area, as one of 11 Residential Heritage Areas (RHAs) publicly notified as part of Plan Changes 13 and 14 to the Christchurch District Plan.
+RHAs seek to collectively protect buildings and features of significance to the city's heritage and identity.
+The Lyttelton RHA covers most of the residential township but excludes commercial, industrial and port-zoned land.
+The proposed heritage provisions had immediate legal effect from the time of public notification.
+The decision in Plan Change 14 was for the protection of RHAs to be heard in Plan Change 13, and for the extent of the Lyttelton area to be reviewed and findings reported to the Council in April 2025, prior to the Plan Change 13 hearing planned for May/June 2025.
 More information(external link)(external link).

 Community wellbeing, culture and heritage

-- (C2) Investigation for and use of Council property to accommodate community and cultural activities: ChristchurchNZ has started considering options for the future use of the former stables in Donald Street.
-Work to date has included site investigations, development feasibility and options assessment in anticipation of community input into potential next steps.
+- (C2) Investigation for and use of Council property to accommodate community and cultural activities: ChristchurchNZ has completed preliminary work to consider options for the future use of the former stables on Donald Street.
+Work to date has included site investigations (including infrastructure, geotechnical, structural and archaeological assessments), development feasibility, options assessment and consideration of potential uses for the site based on identified community and market demand and commercial feasibility testing.
+The outcome suggests there is a potential approach to development, but the site poses significant challenges which will require further work to address.

 Natural environment

-- (N6) Local landscape and heritage interpretation: Assisted by the Council’s gifting of the site in 2017, the Lyttelton Historical Museum Society obtained Resource Consent for its museum rebuild in April 2023, the fund-raising for which has been steady.
+- (N6) Local landscape and heritage interpretation: Assisted by the Council’s gifting of the site in 2017, the Lyttelton Historical Museum Society obtained Resource Consent for its museum rebuild in April 2023, the fund-raising for which has commenced.
 More information(external link)(external link).